-In June 2020, Company's management decided to discontinue the JT8D engine blades reconditioning activity as part of a strategic change in Turbochrome's business to focus on new capabilities to provide services to newer types of engines.
-The discontinued operation is related to the JT8D engine blades reconditioning activity in Turbochrome , which constitutes a material portion of Turbochrome's revenues.
-In 2021 the company continued with the fade out plan of the JT8D engine blade reconditioning activity and in 2022 this activity is immaterial for TAT financial statements reporting.
+In June 2020, the Company's management decided to discontinue the JT8D engine blades reconditioning activity as part of a strategic change in Turbochrome's business to focus on new capabilities to provide services to newer types of engines.
+This discontinued operation constitutes a material portion of Turbochrome's revenues.
+In 2021, the Company continued with the fade out plan of the JT8D engine blade reconditioning activity and as of 2022 and 2023 this activity is immaterial for TAT's financial statements reporting.